Granttshepo/repo1/README.md

+# repo1
-welcome to the coding summer school# repo1
+Welcome to the summer school